 One indication might the relatively brief interval it took, after the Earth coalesced circa 4.5 billion years ago, until the most primitive forms of life developed here.

-Until 2016, the oldest forms of life on Earth were found in stromatolites -- "macroscopically layered structures produced by microbial communities" 2 located in the Dresser Formation of the Pilbara Craton, Australia.
-They were dated to 3,480 billion years BP (Before the Present).
+Until 2016, the oldest forms of life on Earth were found in stromatolites -- "macroscopically layered structures produced by microbial communities" 2 located in the Dresser Formation of the Pilbara Craton, in Australia.
+They were dated to 3,480 million years BP (Before the Present).
 However, a 2006-AUG article in the journal Nature announced a similar discovery made in the Isua Supracrustal Belt (ISB) in southwest Greenland.
 The latter stromatolites have been dated from 3,800 to 3,700 million years BP.
 3 That is, they were alive "only" about 760 million years after the Earth itself coalesced.
-It is believed that much more primitive forms of life existed on earth even earlier, but their remains have not been detected to date.
+It is believed that much more primitive forms of life existed on earth even earlier, but their remains -- if any survived -- have not been detected to date.
 Thus, the first forms of primitive life on Earth seems to have developed relatively quickly after the Earth itself formed.
 There is a distinct possibility that life could be established and evolve elsewhere in the universe as it was on Earth, if conditions were right on another planet or moon in a different solar system.